awgraves/homelab-chronicles/content/ch-2-ssh.md

 On my laptop, I attempt a standard SSH login with `ssh andrew@192.168.0.17`.

-After prompting me for my password, I'm connected!
+After prompting me for my password, I'm connected.

 ![password SSH login](/password_ssh.png)

-However, there is a faster (and more secure) way to connect.
+However, there is a faster (and more secure) way to authenticate.

 ### SSH Keys